microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 greet("Maddison", new Date());
 ```

-> While the default target is ES5, the great majority of current browsers support ES2015.
+> Modern runtimes support ES2015 and newer.
-> Most developers can therefore safely specify ES2015 or above as a target, unless compatibility with certain ancient browsers is important.
+> Most developers can therefore safely use a recent target unless compatibility with older browsers is important.

 ## Strictness

 Different users come to TypeScript looking for different things in a type-checker.
 Some people are looking for a more loose opt-in experience which can help validate only some parts of their program, and still have decent tooling.
-This is the default experience with TypeScript, where types are optional, inference takes the most lenient types, and there's no checking for potentially `null`/`undefined` values.
+You can configure TypeScript for a looser opt-in experience where types are optional, inference takes more lenient types, and there's less checking for potentially `null`/`undefined` values.
-Much like how `tsc` emits in the face of errors, these defaults are put in place to stay out of your way.
 If you're migrating existing JavaScript, that might be a desirable first step.

 In contrast, a lot of users prefer to have TypeScript validate as much as it can straight away, and that's why the language provides strictness settings as well.